flutter/website/src/docs/get-started/codelab-web.md

 (Not to be confused with Chrome DevTools.)

 Our app currently has no bugs, but let’s check it out anyway.
-The following instructions for launching DevTools applies to any work flow, but there is a short cut if you’re using IntelliJ.
+The following instructions for launching DevTools applies to any workflow, but there is a short cut if you’re using IntelliJ.
 See the tip at the end of this section for more information.